DennisD2/sigrok-ti5x-decoder/readme.md

 initialization, the calculator goes to "DISPLAY" mode, waiting for key presses.

 * [examples/ti58c-session000-5secs-switch-on-auswahl.*](examples/ti58c-session000-5secs-switch-on-auswahl.*):
-This is a sample of about 5 seconds from a boken TI58C.
+This is a sample of about 5 seconds from a broken TI58C.
 The TI58C is being switched on.
 There is also an initialization section in CALCULATE mode and then the section where calculator seems to wait for key presses, then in DISPLAY mode.
 The calculator is broken, does not respond to key presses and displays arbitrary